petaverse-cloud/pv-docs-site/docs/devices/4-general-information/attaching.md

 **Step 1:** Preparation

-Before wearing Petority, make sure you have received the complete package, including the Petority tag and the accompanying collar.
+Before wearing your Petority Device, ensure that you have received the complete package, including the Petority Tag and collar.

 **Step 2:** Inserting the Tag